-If you are a business owner and looking for some of the major differences between the two giant frameworks to be able to decide the best one between the two, then you are at the right place.
-Having worked in a leading software development company in India for about 10+ years, I have an extensive experience of working with both the programming languages- PHP and .NET.
-Therefore, I can come at an unbiased viewpoint for a helpful and fair comparison between the two languages that even a layperson would appreciate.
+If you are a business owner and looking for some of the major differences between the two giant frameworks to be able to decide the best one between the two, then you are in the right place.
+Having worked in a leading software development company in India for about 15+ years, I have extensive experience working with both the programming languages- PHP and .NET.
+Therefore, I can come at an unbiased viewpoint for a helpful and fair comparison between the two languages that any person would appreciate.

 A Small Introduction To Both The Languages

 Before we jump on the differences between the two languages, we must first understand some basics of the two technologies:

 ASP.NET is one of the best web application development frameworks by Microsoft.
 With each update, some extended and new features are being added that help the developers to develop highly secure, high-performance, and scalable web applications.

 When combined with other performance tools like a profiler, this technology becomes the most powerful solution for building stunning applications.
 This technology has some of the incredible features within its framework that help you overcome the difficulties, challenges, and problems that arise while developing the applications, and hence, boost the performance.